 e) External audit: To advise the Council on the scope and approach of the external auditor's work by highlighting emerging risks from the external auditor's reports, reviewing the adequacy of the management response to the observations and recommendations issued and assisting in avoiding any overlaps between internal and external audit.
 IMAC may provide advice on the appointment of the external auditor, including the costs and scope of the services to be provided.

-f) Evaluation: To review and advise the Council on the staffing, resources and performance of ITU's evaluation function.
+f) Evaluation: To review and advise the Council on the staffing, resources and performance of ITU's evaluation function within the Internal Oversight Unit.

 g) Ethics: To review and advise on the ethics function and ITU's code of ethics, policy against fraud, corruption and other proscribed practices; and whistleblowing arrangements.

-h) Investigation: To review the independence and mandate of the internal investigation function; review its budget and staffing requirements; review its overall performance, investigation policies and guidelines; and issue related recommendations.
+h) Investigation: To review the independence and mandate of the internal investigation function within the Internal Oversight Unit; review its budget and staffing requirements; review its overall performance, investigation policies and guidelines; and issue related recommendations.

 i) Fraud prevention: To review and advise the Council on the systems established and measures taken by ITU to prevent fraud.

-j) Coordination of oversight activities: To strengthen communication and cooperation among stakeholders, external and internal auditors, management and the Council.
+j) Coordination of oversight activities: To strengthen communication and cooperation among stakeholders, external auditors, and the Internal Oversight Unit, management and the Council.

+k) Contribution to the handling of complaints of misconduct against ITU elected officials or against staff of the Internal Oversight Unit, as specified in the applicable ITU legal framework.

 Authority